amotz1/eeg_clustering/README.md

 * run the main function, the program will ask you 2 questions.
 * first if you want a clustering experiment or an experiment that evaluate the performance of range of cluster numbers.
 * second if you are doing a specific experiment or if you want a to vary n_init/max_iter_barycenter arguments.
-* you can press c if you want clustering experiment and e if you want evaluation experiment s if you want a specific experiment and b/i if you want an experiment that change one of these variables
+* you can press c if you want clustering experiment and e if you want evaluation experiment ec if you want both. you can then press s if you want a specific experiment and b/i if you want an experiment that change one of these variables
 * you can change some other parameters in the algorithm according to the tslrean documentation and see if it gives you better results.

+### issues

+* right now if you are doing both experiments (ec) you can use just one type of experiment for both of them. eventually i use mainly the specific option and i see no reason to use the ec option at all.